 Compared to national and state averages across all facilities.

 Cherokee Trails Nursing Home Quality Metrics

 Minimizes Pressure Ulcers

-This is the percentage of patients that suffered from a pressure ulcer.
+This indicates the percentage of patients that suffered from a pressure ulcer.
 Pressure ulcers, which are also called bed sores, are routinely the result of patients staying in one position for too long.
 Better nursing care can limit the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls

 In Cherokee Trails Nursing Home, 3.53% of Patients had Serious Falls